lumakos/travelstaytion-app/README.md

 ## Few words about the application

->MovieWorld is a social sharing platform where users can showcase their all-time favorite movies.
+MovieWorld is a social sharing platform where users can showcase their all-time favorite movies.
 Users can vote on movies, sort them by likes, dislikes, or creation date, and engage with the community.

->Sign up, if you do not own an account, of login to add your own movie and join the movie list!
+Sign up, if you do not own an account, or login to add your own movie and join the movie list!

-> To enhance performance and minimize requests, Redis cache stores the movie list, sorting and voting data.
+To enhance performance and minimize requests, Redis cache stores the movie list, sorting and voting data.
 When a new movie is added, the cache is cleared, triggering fresh data retrieval from the database.Also, the same happens in case of voting.

+The voting system uses synchronous events to simplify functionality and make testing easier for the Travelstaytion team.
+If we need to process a large volume of data, we can implement asynchronous events and queue workers for scalability.
+However, for now, I am keeping it as simple as possible.
+Additionally, we can use cursor pagination instead of offset pagination to efficiently manage real-time data updates and modifications.

 ---

 ## Features